ai4os/ai4-docs/source/user/new-features.rst

 First, the are a number of mature features that are in the process of being integrated in the stack:

-* 📌 new unified AI module structure
 * 📈 inference endpoints with OSCAR
 * 📈 inference endpoints with Nomad
 * 📈 try model endpoints with OSCAR
-* 📈 try model endpoints with Nomad
 * 📈 email notifications for training deployments that take a longer to deploy
 * 📈 new tool for image annotation (CVAT)
 * 📈 new tool for efficient video streaming (Kafka)